 Step 5: Insert your Windows DVD in the optical drive and note down the drive letter of the optical drive and USB media.
 Here I use “D” as my optical (DVD) drive letter and “H” as my USB drive letter.

 Step 6: Go back to command prompt and execute the following commands:

 D: CD BOOT and hit enter.
 Where “D” is your DVD drive letter.

 CD BOOT and hit enter to see the below message.

 Step 7: Copy Windows DVD contents to USB.

 You are done with your bootable USB.
 You can now use this bootable USB as bootable DVD on any computer that comes with USB boot feature (most of the current motherboards support this feature).

-Note that this bootable USB guide will not work if you are trying to make a bootable USB on XP computer.
+Note that this bootable USB guide doesn’t not work if you are trying to make a bootable USB on XP computer.